 - 5.4 The child and parents/carers will be involved in consultations regarding provision at each stage of the graduated response.
 Teachers will outline provision that is in place for the individuals in their class on a Provision Map. - 5.5 The progress of children with special educational needs will be tracked using this as well as the schools whole school tracking, to ensure they are making appropriate progress.
 Additionally, the progress of children with an EHCP will be reviewed annually, as required by legislation.
-(Six monthly for children in Early Years) - 5.6 As outlined in the SEND Code Of Practice 2014 (6.28-6.35) Fourlanesend Community Primary School may identify needs according to 4 main categories of need: - communication & interaction, - cognition & learning, - social, emotional & mental health difficulties and - sensory &/or physical needs.
+(Six monthly for children in Early Years) - 5.6 As outlined in the SEND Code Of Practice 2014 (6.28-6.35) Fourlanesend CP School may identify needs according to 4 main categories of need: - communication & interaction, - cognition & learning, - social, emotional & mental health difficulties and - sensory &/or physical needs.
 These four broad areas give an overview of the range of needs that should be planned for.

 The purpose of identification is to work out what action the school needs to take and not to fit a pupil into a category.
-At Fourlanesend Community Primary School we identify the needs of pupils, by considering the needs of the whole child, which will include not just the special educational needs of the child or young person.
+At Fourlanesend C P School we identify the needs of pupils, by considering the needs of the whole child, which will include not just the special educational needs of the child or young person but also their health and well-being needs.